cassar/skrol_concept/README.md

-# Skroll Language App
+# Skrol Language App

-This is the Skroll Language App for language acquisition.
+This is the concept for the Skrol Language App for language acquisition.